 About Canadian weather radar

-The radar layer displayed on our platform is based on a mosaic calculated over the North American domain with a horizontal spatial resolution of 1 km.
-This mosaic therefore includes all the Canadian and American radars available in the network and which can reach a maximum of 180 contributing radars.
+The radar layer displayed on our platform is based on a mosaic calculated over the North American domain (Canada and the U.S.) with a horizontal spatial resolution of 1 km.
+This mosaic therefore includes all Canadian and American radars available in the network and can reach a maximum of 200 contributing radars.
 Figure 1 shows the extent of the area covered by the mosaic as well as the density of contributing radars (white circles).
-The coverage is marked by numerous areas of overlap between the radars, which is very useful in the event of scheduled or sudden failures of certain radars.
-This composite is available every 10 minutes.
-This frequency will increase from 10 minutes to 6 minutes when all C-Band radars will have been replaced by the new S-Band radars (more information about the project is available here: Canadian Network Modernization of meteorological radars).
+The coverage is marked by numerous areas of overlap between the radars, which is useful in the event of scheduled or sudden failures of certain radars.
+This composite is available every six minutes.

 Geographical domain covered by radar mosaic with high resolution of 1 km.